MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

   - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
   - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.

-PUBLICCLIENT `<IMicrosoftGraphPublicClientApplication>`: publicClientApplication
+PUBLICCLIENT <IMicrosoftGraphPublicClientApplication>: publicClientApplication
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

-REQUESTSIGNATUREVERIFICATION `<IMicrosoftGraphRequestSignatureVerification>`: requestSignatureVerification
+REQUESTSIGNATUREVERIFICATION <IMicrosoftGraphRequestSignatureVerification>: requestSignatureVerification
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowedWeakAlgorithms <String>]`: weakAlgorithms
-  - `[IsSignedRequestRequired <Boolean?>]`:
+  - `[IsSignedRequestRequired <Boolean?>]`: Specifies whether signed authentication requests for this application should be required.

-REQUIREDRESOURCEACCESS <IMicrosoftGraphRequiredResourceAccess\[]>: Specifies the resources that the application needs to access.
+REQUIREDRESOURCEACCESS <IMicrosoftGraphRequiredResourceAccess[]>: Specifies the resources that the application needs to access.
 This property also specifies the set of delegated permissions and application roles that it needs for each of those resources.
 This configuration of access to the required resources drives the consent experience.
 No more than 50 resource services (APIs) can be configured.
 Beginning mid-October 2021, the total number of required permissions must not exceed 400.
 Not nullable.
 Supports $filter (eq, not, ge, le).
   - `[ResourceAccess <IMicrosoftGraphResourceAccess[]>]`: The list of OAuth2.0 permission scopes and app roles that the application requires from the specified resource.
     - `[Id <String>]`: The unique identifier of an app role or delegated permission exposed by the resource application.
 For delegated permissions, this should match the id property of one of the delegated permissions in the oauth2PermissionScopes collection of the resource application's service principal.
 For app roles (application permissions), this should match the id property of an app role in the appRoles collection of the resource application's service principal.
     - `[Type <String>]`: Specifies whether the id property references a delegated permission or an app role (application permission).
 The possible values are: Scope (for delegated permissions) or Role (for app roles).
   - `[ResourceAppId <String>]`: The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application.

-SPA `<IMicrosoftGraphSpaApplication>`: spaApplication
+SPA <IMicrosoftGraphSpaApplication>: spaApplication
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

-SYNCHRONIZATION `<IMicrosoftGraphSynchronization>`: synchronization
+SYNCHRONIZATION <IMicrosoftGraphSynchronization>: synchronization
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Jobs <IMicrosoftGraphSynchronizationJob[]>]`: Performs synchronization by periodically running in the background, polling for changes in one directory, and pushing them to another directory.